callisto-lang/docs/language/arrays.md

 An array literal will push an `Array` structure to the stack

+If you want the literal to be global (which is faster), then you can add a 'c' before the '['

 ## String literals
 Strings work the same way as arrays, and even use the same structure